 The first part of the verse prohibits women from wearing men’s clothing and from using a wide variety of items normally associated with men.
 Unfortunately, the English translations of the verse are inadequate.
 Notice that the Hebrew word that is translated as “clothing” in the first part of Deuteronomy 22:5 is כְלִי־ or keli.
-This Hebrew word means more than just clothing (see Exodus 22:6; Leviticus 11:32; 13:49).
-Keli includes ornaments, weapons and other symbols that are uniquely characteristic of men.[2, 3] That is, God is prohibiting women from wearing men’s clothing and appearing as men.
+This Hebrew word means more than just clothing (see Exodus 22:7; Leviticus 11:32; 13:49).
+Keli includes utensils such as for the temple (Exodus 30:28), armor (Judges 9:54), weapons (1 Samuel 21:8), pottery (2 Samuel 17:28) and other things relative to men.[2, 3] When the word is translated as clothing, it is translated as male clothing.
+That is, God is prohibiting women from wearing men’s clothing and appearing as men.
 For example, women cannot wear men’s clothes, wear men’s hairdos or wear men’s watches, medallions or other male artifacts.
 God is referring to a habitual pattern of life.

 Men Shall Not Wear Women’s Clothing